 - Place Dutch Oven on medium heat and melt 3 tablespoons of unsalted butter, add 1 tablespoon of olive oil and 1 cup of chopped celery, cook about 2 minutes before adding chopped onion and chopped garlic.
 Cook veggies until slightly softened.

-- Add 4 cups of low sodium vegetable broth to the Dutch Oven and stir until all the flour has dissolved,
+- Add 6 cups of low sodium chicken broth to the Dutch Oven and stir until all the flour has dissolved (May use more if needed)

 - Slowly add 2 cups of warm half and half cream and 2 cups of finely shredded sharp Wisconsin-style cheddar cheese to the Dutch Oven stirring constantly until the cheese has completely melted.
-Remove from the heat source and stir in 1/4 of a cup of chopped scallions in.
+Remove from the heat source and stir in 1/4 of a cup of chopped scallions.

 - Ladle into your favorite soup bowls and garnish with extra Colby-Jack cheese if desired.